stevencurtis/SwiftCoding/MostDownvotedSwift/README.md

 A `Struct` has been used (which is a value type) and `static` has been used which means that the properties are associated with the type that they are declared on rather than the instance.
 IN this case there are three properties, all of which are Unsigned Integers representing different values.

-It would be useful to create an instance of this `struct` and then read out the properties, which is something that can be done with Swift"
+It would be useful to create an instance of this `struct` and then read out the properties, which is something that can be done with Swift:

 ```swift
 print (Physics.smallCoin) // 2